 Born in 1945 and raised primarily in Antioch, Illinois, Hallwas received his Bachelor of Science in Education degree (with honors) in 1967 and his Master of Arts degree in 1968.
 Both were from Western Illinois University.
 He was an NDEA Fellow at the University of Florida in the late 1960s and received his Ph.D. there in 1972.
 Hired by his alma mater, Hallwas taught English at WIU for 34 years.

 An expert on the literature of Illinois, Hallwas is the editor of Illinois Literature: The Nineteenth Century (1986) and Studies in Illinois Poetry (1989).
 He has also written introductions to modern editions of works by half a dozen Illinois authors, including Eliza Farnham’s Life in Prairie Land (1988) and Carl Sandburg’s Chicago Poems (1992).
-He has written journal and magazine articles on dozens of Illinois authors, and he currently writes a series called "Forgotten Voices from Illinois History" for Illinois Heritage magazine.
+He recently co-edited, with Kathy Nichols, Memory and Community: The Life and Writings of W. H. Hainline (2018).
+He has also written about one hundred journal and magazine articles on Illinois authors, and he currently writes a series called "Forgotten Voices from Illinois History" for Illinois Heritage magazine.

 While teaching at Western, Hallwas was the founder and editor of a scholarly journal, Essays in Literature, during the 1970s, and he was the editor of another journal, Western Illinois Regional Studies, from 1980 to 1991.